ajzaff/lisp/README.md

 # lisp

-Innit is a bare-minimum Lisp-like research language.
+Lisp is a bare-minimum Lisp-like research language.

 It features: